Beskamir/beskamir.github.io/_projects_page/2020-04-24-cpsc503-graphics-project.md

     src: https://cdna.artstation.com/p/assets/images/images/024/469/288/large/sebastian-kopacz-eyeplus.jpg?1582537288
 ---

-Collection of assignments I did well on for the _modeling_ course (Computer Science 589 at the University of Calgary) I am taking in fall 2019.
+Course  well on for the modeling course (Computer Science 589 at the University of Calgary) I am taking in fall 2019.

 <!--more-->